flagshipcompany/best-practices/git-workflow.md

 # do the edit->commit loop ( --amend if screw up.
 It really shouldn't be more than a commit or it's _not_ a hotfix )

+git hotfix

+#if you don't use the shortcut:

 git checkout master
 git merge --no-ff hotfix # production release git checkout staging git merge hotfix # if it can fast-forward, great, if not, merge bubble. git branch -d hotfix

 ```
 That will provide clean, worry free hotfixes!